 CSAPHN has commissioned local established service providers to provide immediate counselling and other mental health services to support the needs of people experiencing distress or trauma as a result of the South Australian bushfires, including emergency response personnel.

 These services will be:

-Expansion of headspace services to meet the increase demand for young people aged 12-25 impacted by bushfires and support for parents to ensure they know how to support children.
-Additional clinical supports are now available in the Adelaide Hills and Kangaroo Island via telephone, Screen to screen and or face to face.
+Expansion of headspace services to meet the increased demand for young people aged 12-25 impacted by bushfires and support for parents to ensure they know how to support children.
+Additional clinical supports are now available in the Adelaide Hills and Kangaroo Island via telephone, screen to screen and or face to face.

 Mt Barker headspace

 10 mental health treatment services for the bushfire affected